 Just a few weeks ago as I was driving along one morning I heard a radio DJ mention that April 20th would have been the late Luther Vandross’ sixty-second birthday.
 Immediately I started to think back and realized that Luther Vandross died going on eight years ago.
 Could it really be that long?
 It does not seem that long because his music still surrounds us and is still a part of our lives.
 Always considered the pinnacle of modern balladeers, Luther Vandross songs can be heard on radio stations literally anywhere in the world.
 The very popular singer was truly one the most loved entertainer of all times.
-Most fans have their favorite songs and memories that accompany them very much like a photo scrapbook filled with old pictures of family members.
+Most fans have their favorite songs and memories that go with them very much like a photo scrapbook filled with old pictures of family members.

 For me it was somewhat different, but not so dissimilar from other men.
 Luther Vandross’ fan base was and still is predominately female.
 Not unusual when you consider the history of the male vocalist famous for love songs.
 The traditional crooner if you will.
 Frank Sinatra and Bing Crosby have been characterized as famous singers who make women faint at hearing them sing.
 However, men view the traditional crooner very differently.
 From the male perspective the love songs are the way to sway the object of affection in your direction.
 Early on I had that same view of Luther Vandross’ music.
 That is until I really took time to listen with my musician’s ear.

 I think most of you musicians reading today understand that you can listen to music several ways.
 To listen as a musician though, means that even if you prefer to hear other performers you still appreciate the technique of the artist.
 This does not mean I did not like Luther Vandross’ singing.
 He was very good indeed.
 I had an appreciation more for his ability to perform within the musical arrangement, which created a fantastic sound.